Patcybermind/NOMAD/README.md

 # NOMAD
-A laptop designed to be customisable, portable, and open source
+A laptop designed to be customisable, portable and open source